asc-csa/Scisat-App/README.md

  - Translations are tricky with Dash due to the way it renders the page.
 To learn how to make new translations, consult [https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xiii-i18n-and-l10n]([https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xiii-i18n-and-l10n])

  - Each text element to be translated in dash has to be given a component ID (see Dash documentation for more details on this).
 The component is subsequently re-rendered on language switch.

-## Downloads

-- Download button is not effective at the moment.
-It will need to be modified in order to work properly

 ## Authors
  - Camille Roy